quzhouxiachuan/deploy-a-EDW-report/README.md

 # EDW on-boarding training: from taskmaster to deploy a report
 ## Task Master
-#### 1. go to task master,  right click on the upper right to create a new task
+#### 1. go to task master,  click on the upper right to create a new task
 #### 2. fill out the form.
 The following is an example for this:
  ```
   mail: nmedw@northwestern.edu
   summary: edw onboard training final project
   type: cohort
   assigned to: Yu Deng